Best Stocks for Buffett-Style Investing

 How do you invest like Warren Buffett?

 Buffett's approach focuses on three questions: Does the business earn high returns on capital?
 Does it have a durable competitive advantage that protects those returns?
 Is the stock available at a fair or undervalued price?
-The UQS Buffett preset operationalizes this by weighting Quality (30%), Moat (25%), and Valuation (25%) heavily, while giving less weight to Growth (10%) and Risk (10%).
+The UQS Buffett preset operationalizes this by weighting Quality (35%) and Moat (25%) heavily, with Valuation at 20% and just 10% each for Growth and Risk.
 Buffett has said he'd rather buy a wonderful company at a fair price than a fair company at a wonderful price — this preset captures exactly that priority.

 What stocks would Warren Buffett buy today?